bitcodr/avn-grpc-promotion-proto/Readme.md

 AVN GRPC Promotion Protobuf Package
 --

-**Reason:** We don't wanna copy every time the proto file to the client and server because of changes
+**Reason:** We don't wanna every time copy the proto file to the client and server after each change